dsrivast/test_repro/README.txt

 My name is not Kim.
 My birthday is not in the summer.
-My favourite colour is not pink.
+My favourite colour is not pink but sometimes purple